-In preparing our consolidated financial statements as of and for the year ended December 31, 2013 included in this annual report, we identified certain control deficiencies in our internal control over financial reporting.
-We may indentify additional control deficiencies in the future.
+In preparing our consolidated financial statements as of and for the year ended December 31, 2015 included in our annual report on Form 20-F for 2015, we identified certain control deficiencies in our internal control over financial reporting.
+There were no significant changes in our internal control over financial reporting during the period covered by this annual report on Form 20-F that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.
+We may identify additional control deficiencies in the future.
 Should we discover such deficiencies, we intend to remediate them as soon as possible.